ccdxc/sw/docs/apidef.md

 The option specified on the next line (venice.objectPrefix) is a custom pensando option.
 This option controls the path for the object when it is written to KV store.
 In this case the path would be /<version>/venice/<service prefix>/publishers/<Name from the Object Meta>.
 Version and "service prefix" used above are defined in the service definition covered next.

-The objectPrefix definition can be more complicated for example it could have been something like "tenant-{Tenant}/publishers" in which case the key might have been "/v1/venice/bookstore/tenant-Amazon/publishers/Oriely" for example.
+The objectPrefix definition can be more complicated for example it could have been something like '{Collection: "tenants", Path:"{O.Tenant}"}' in which case the key might have been "/v1/venice/bookstore/tenant-Amazon/publishers/Oriely" for example.
 Here the tenant would have been from the ObjectMeta.
 Anything specified within "{..}" is parsed as a field from the object and it is filled in at runtime.
 The field could be in ObjectMeta or in the message itself.

 All objects that need to be written to KV store need a "venice.objectPrefix" definition.